 As with any surgery, there are risks, and complications can occur.

 Along with the risks of anesthesia, possible risks and complications associated with rotator cuff surgery include:

 - Blood clots (deep vein thrombosis)

-Rotator cuff tears are a common cause of shoulder pain in middle aged and elderly people.
+Rotator cuff tears are a common cause of shoulder pain in middle-aged and elderly people.
 They may occur from injury or degenerative changes that occur with aging.

-Treatment depends on the severity of the tear.
+The rotator cuff tear treatment depends on the severity of the tear.
 Rest, pain medications, and shoulder strengthening exercises may provide relief in cases of partial tears but complete tears may require surgery.

 Surgery can provide relief from the pain in most cases, but recovering the functional mobility of the shoulder joint can vary from individual to individual and depends on active participation in post-surgical rehabilitation exercises.

 If you believe you may have suffered a rotator cuff tear, or are searching for rotator cuff tear treatment options, please reach out to us and make an appointment!